Or-Blank/Final-project-BCR-Lineage-Tracer-Final-Version/README.md

 **The full Excel file can be shared privately if required or needed for the assessment of the project.**

-$\color{Green}{The full Excel file can be shared privately if required or needed for the assessment of the project.}$
+$\color{Green}(The full Excel file can be shared privately if required or needed for the assessment of the project.)$

 ## The technicalities ##